kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 ### Select a versioning strategy for published modules

-As part of transitioning to go modules, we must select a versioning strategy.
+As part of transitioning to go modules, we can select a versioning strategy.
-Note that some versioning strategies allow transitioning to others at a later time.

 Current state:
 * `client-go` tags a major version on every kubernetes release